Most recent performance

 There are currently no scheduled performances of Written on Skin.
 It was last on stage 13–30 January 2017 as part of the Winter 2016/17 season.

 A powerful Protector commissions a young artist to create an illuminated book to celebrate his power.
-The book sparks the rebellion of the Protector’s submissive wife Agnès, setting the scene for an extraordinary act of revenge.
+The book, and its artist, spark the rebellion of the Protector’s submissive wife Agnès.

 News and features

 31 January 2017